 Case Studies in Policy-Making: Behavioral Economics in Action

 Behavioral economics has increasingly found a home in modern policy-making, where decision-makers apply insights about human behavior to design effective public programs.
 By understanding how citizens actually behave rather than how traditional economic models expect them to, governments have unlocked innovative approaches to achieve policy goals.
+These case studies reveal how subtle nudges and targeted interventions can drive significant improvements in various sectors, ranging from energy conservation to tax compliance and public health.

 Understanding the Foundations of Behavioral Economics in Policy